To get a feel for what it’s like to create for the web using BBEdit, let’s create a simple HTML page.

 <head> … </head> tags.
 The only element from the

-<head> section that should appear in the browser window is the contents in the
+<head> section that should appear in the browser window is the contents of the

 The contents of the HTML page will be contained within